 The Brahma is a large bird with a long, deep, and broad body.
 It also stands tall, up to 30 inches, a size that can be intimidating at first.

-Males appear taller than females and weigh about 12 pounds (5.5kgs).
-On the other hand, the females weigh up to 10 pounds (4.5kgs).
+Males appear taller than females and weigh about 12 pounds (5.5 kg).
+On the other hand, the females weigh up to 10 pounds (4.5 kg).

-Brahma’s distinguishing feature is the small pea comb and the overhanging “beetle brow” on the forehead.
-It also has medium-sized wattles, reddish-brown eyes, short tails, yellow shanks and feet, red earlobes, and short, strong, and yellow beaks.
+The Brahma’s distinguishing feature is the small pea comb and the overhanging “beetle brow” on the forehead.
+It also has a medium-sized wattle, reddish-brown eyes, a short tail, yellow shanks and feet, red earlobes, and a short, strong, and yellow beak.

 This chicken species is renowned for their heavy, deep, tight plumage and a thick coat that makes them hardy poultry.
 The Brahmas have tight, soft, and dense feathers that extend to their legs and hind toes, making them appear even larger than they are.